zyradyl-moe/archive.zyradyl.moe/_posts/2015-12-02-An-Actual-Update.md

 date: 2015-12-02 12:30:00 -05:00
 license: cc0
 categories:
-- Personal
+- Blog
 tags:
-- Blog Stuff
+- Blog Updates
 ---

 So I recently purchased a new MacBook Pro, and in the time it took me to get the